Mission Life Birthing Center

 $75 a month: Contributor's Name on one of the 33 principles painted on walls or floors or sides of buildings.

 MLI’s ACCOMPLISHMENTS TO DATE

 During the period of January 2010 to January 2013 our chiropractic orphanage placed over 1,000 Haitian children who became orphaned in the January 2010 earthquake with Haitian families who lost their own children.

-Our organization has led 99 chiropractic mission trips.
+Our organization has led 108 mission trips during the last 20 years.

 Mission Life International has built wells, installed water filtration systems and built desks and blackboards since the devastating earthquake of 2010.